mssgill/lsst-dm-stack-dox/processccd.rst

-(We are using functions defined in exampleUtils, also in the examples subdir inside $IP_ISR_DIR, these are modified versions of the standard functions inside the full Utils pkg (where is this?).
+(We are using functions defined in exampleUtils, also in the examples subdir inside $IP_ISR_DIR, these are modified versions of the standard functions which sit inside other pkgs normally.)

 Finally, the output is produced with the line::